Tuition insurance offers some protections for coronavirus-related issues

 “If you’re well enough to attend school and you’re being cared for, for that condition, that condition will be covered,” said Fees.

-But the insurance will not pay out if the school switches to online classes, a student has to quarantine, or has to take care of a sick family member.
+But the insurance will not pay out if the school switches to online classes, a student has to quarantine or has to take care of a sick family member.
 The insurance is purchased for a semester at a time.
-Fees said the cost of insurance is typically one percent the cost of coverage which means about $100 for $10,000 of coverage if purchased through one of their 300 partnered schools.
-It will cost about $100 dollars more for the same coverage if purchased directly through GradGuard.
-Students can buy more coverage up to $40,000 per semester.
+Fees said the cost of insurance is typically 1% the cost of coverage which means about $100 for $10,000 of coverage if purchased through one of their 300 partnered schools.
+It will cost about $10 more for the same coverage if purchased directly through GradGuard.
+Students can buy more coverage of up to $40,000 per semester.

 “They can be confident that if something unexpected happens they’ll be able to recover that financial loss and help put their student back on track to return and do school,” Said Fees.